- Home >

 - LEAVE the area immediately and move a safe distance away from the potential leak, while avoiding any action that may cause sparks.
 Do not try to identify the source or to stop the leak yourself.

-- AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark, possibly causing a fire or explosion.
+- AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark or open flame, possibly causing a fire or explosion.
 Natural gas is non-toxic, lighter than air and displaces oxygen.
 In severe cases, if not used properly, natural gas can also lead to asphyxiation.

 - CALL Virginia Natural Gas at 877.572.3342 or 911 once you are out of the area of the suspected leak and in a safe place.
 Stay away until Virginia Natural Gas or emergency personnel indicate it is safe to return.